enrike/mirra/readme.txt

 license.txt
 > /examples
 mirratemplate.py --> Application example
-exampleosc.py --> OpenSoundControl example
-examples 1 to N --> some examples using and extending the built-in classes wxgui.py --> (for wxpython only) example description of own menus, dialogues and their functionality. osc.pd --> PureData patch sending and receiving OSC to exampleosc.py
 + other examples ...
 > /mirra package folder:
 main.py --> main application class